Skip to main content

 If you scored less than 70% you should consider reviewing the previous chapter and seeking help from your instructor.

-This page titled 2.6: Getting Ready for Chapter 2 is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.6: Getting Ready for Chapter 2 is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Michael E. Ritter (The Physical Environment) via source content that was edited to the style and standards of the LibreTexts platform.